12 Best Boutique Hotels to Book for Your Next Trip to San Francisco

 Boutique hotel in Japantown with Japan-influenced decor + friendly staff.

-The Kimpton Hotel Enso is my preferred hotel in Japantown, and one of my top recommendations for the city overall.
-Kimpton hotels are generally known for their friendly service, and this is no exception.
-Plus, all of the rooms were recently renovated and updated, and feel fresh, cozy, and welcoming.
-Part of the update included incorporating more design elements that reflect the Japanese and Japanese-American history of the neighborhood—they’ve even swapped their usual robes for kimonos.
+The Kimpton Hotel Enso is my top pick in Japantown, and one of my top recommendations for the city overall.
+Kimpton hotels are known for their friendly service, and this one is no exception, with staff ready to greet and help guests on arrival.
+All of the rooms were recently updated and feel fresh, cozy, and welcoming, with design elements that reflect the Japanese and Japanese-American history of the neighborhood woven throughout — they've even swapped the usual robes for kimonos and host sake tastings in the lobby from time to time.

 Luma Hotel